pennomi/comics/README.md

 1. Configure your `ads.txt` URL in your server's `django.env` file.
 It should look like: `DJANGO_ADS_TXT_URL=https://example.com/ads.txt`
 2. Inject the ad network code into the global comic header using the "Code Snippets" function in the Django admin.
 (Don't specify a comic so it shows up everywhere.)
 3. Inject the ad tags into the appropriate site areas using the "Code Snippets" function.
+Currently the supported areas are hardcoded.
+You can add more by editing the `apps/comics/templatetags/snippet_extras.py` file.
+4. You may find it helpful to use the "testing" flag before a snippet to the whole site.
+When this is true it only exists on the `example.com/test/` URL.

 # Roadmap